Myanmar court extends detention of AP journalist

 Tin Zar Oo and one of Thein Zaw's brothers were allowed into the courtroom to take part in the 10-minute videoconference.
 Tin Zar Oo said she was able to submit documents giving her power of attorney for the case, but only at the next hearing might be allowed to submit a bail application.

-A representative of the U.S. Embassy was also present in court for the teleconference, said Aryani Manring, a spokeswoman for the mission.
-His translator and a policeman, as well as the judge, were also there.
+A representative of the U.S. Embassy was also present, said Aryani Manring, a spokeswoman for the mission.

-Tin Zar Oo told The Associated Press that her client looked healthy at Friday's hearing, but he suffers from asthma at night.
-She said Thein Zaw’s brother commented that he had lost weight.
+Tin Zar Oo said that her client looked healthy during Friday's hearing, but he suffers from asthma at night.
+She said Thein Zaw’s brother noted that he had lost weight.

 Thein Zaw was arrested as he was photographing police, some of them armed, charging down a street at anti-coup protesters.
 A video shows that although he stepped to the side of the street to get out of their way, several police rushed over and surrounded him.
 One put him in a chokehold as he was handcuffed and then taken away.

-Note: This story has been corrected to show that a representative of the U.S. Embassy attended Friday's court hearing and that Sven Goesmann's title is editor-in-chief, not deputy editor-in-chief.